cheapjack/DigitalMigrations/docs/Year2_Class1.md

 I've made a model of the topography around [LICA here for you to look at](https://github.com/cheapjack/DigitalMigrations/blob/master/models/Bailrigg.stl)

-### Interaction and Coding for Artists
+### Going Further: Coding for Artists

 Want to find out more about learning this kind of practice it's well worth starting out with [Processing](http://processing.org).
 Initially check out Dan Shiffman's (Processing inventor) [Highly Enthusiastic video](http://hello.p5js.org/).

 Then browse the work of a huge community of artists and creatives on the [Open Processing](https://www.openprocessing.org/) site which lets you get coding straight away in the browser without downloading anything.
 You can then move onto downloading to your own computer.

-Then if you want to make physical sensors to generate data it's worth checking out artist [Laura Pullig](https://tactile-electronics.tumblr.com/) workshop tutorial called [What Does Health Look Like](https://github.com/DoESLiverpool/what-does-health-look-like) using Processing and the [BBC Microbit](https://microbit.org/) a £15 computer system for learning Physical computing.
+Then you'll build up knowledge and can go anywhere; if you want to make physical sensors to generate data it's worth checking out artist [Laura Pullig](https://tactile-electronics.tumblr.com/) workshop tutorial called [What Does Health Look Like](https://github.com/DoESLiverpool/what-does-health-look-like) using Processing and the [BBC Microbit](https://microbit.org/) a £15 computer system for learning Physical computing.

+### Play

+Want to just find more weird image generation tools without coding?
+Just browse around [Open Processing](https://www.openprocessing.org/) and use the search for abstract things like 'Circles', 'Squares', 'Spirals' or even maths like 'Fourier'

+Just play with them, click on the `</>` button and change a few numbers see what happens: you dont have to learn Processing, just generate shapes screengrab, print or re-paint them; if you really like it and use some code in your work just refer back to it somehow just like a programmer will share who he modified or hacked code from.
+If you sign in with an openprocessing account you can follow the community members you like, or 'fork' your own version; this is just code-talk for modification; a fork in the road

 ## Artists who use Data